 Iblees at the creation of man.
-It’s one of the most recurring stories in the Quran and once of the earliest to appear.
+It’s one of the most recurring stories in the Quran and one of the first to appear in its order of presentation.
 You’d think that in coming across yet another iteration of it I would simply shrug it off as repetition.
 This version doesn’t even give us any new details: God creates man and tells all the angels to bow, all the angels bow except for Iblees (though elsewhere he’s called a jinn and not an angel); God questions Iblees for his defiance and Iblees objects that he is made of better material than man; God expels Iblees, upon which Iblees requests that his damnation be delayed until the final Day of Judgement and God agrees; Iblees declares that he’s going to use his respite to bring most of mankind into damnation, and God confirms that He’s at the ready to throw them all into Hell.

 God agrees with Iblees, The Satan.

-I get that the presence of the snake in Genesis’ Eden story begs for an origin story, but I’m going to come down hard upon this one and say it’s a terrible option.
+I get that the presence of the snake in Genesis’ Eden story begs for an origin story, but I’m going to come down hard upon this one and say it only makes things worse.